JSTOR-Labs/plant-humanities/watermelon/README.md

 ### Whose Vine Is It Anyway?

 The precise historical origins of the watermelon are obscured by its broad geographical spread today and many existent varieties, as well as the fact that its most iconic component – the tender, watery flesh – does not survive well in the archaeological record.
 When we refer to watermelon, we usually mean the “sweet dessert” cultivars of _Citrullus lanatus_, but the _Citrullus_ genus includes at least six other species, including the citron melon (_Citrullus caffer_), egusi melon (_Citrullus mucosospermus_), and colocynth melon (_Citrullus colocynthis_).[^ref2] Though the watermelon’s origins have been located throughout the African continent, current hypotheses point to its first domestication in northeastern Africa around six thousand years ago.
-Wild desert watermelons have been found throughout Sudan, Egypt, Ethiopia, Libya, and Kenya, adjacent to the Nile Valley.[^ref3] Some of the earliest iconography of oblong melons – an indication of their domestication – can be found in Egyptian tombs and Roman and Byzantine mosaics, with seeds also found in the famous King Tutankhamen’s tomb.[^ref4]
+Wild desert watermelons have been found throughout Sudan, Egypt, Ethiopia, Libya, and Kenya, adjacent to the Nile Valley.[^ref3] Some of the earliest iconography of oblong melons—an indication of their domestication—can be found in Egyptian tombs and Roman and Byzantine mosaics, with seeds also found in the famous King Tutankhamen’s tomb.[^ref4]
 <param ve-plant-specimen
 	eid="Q30160603"
 	max="2">
-{#paragraph2}

-[CHECK: PARTS OF THIS PARAGRAPH HAVE BEEN ADDED TO THE PREVIOUS ONE, BUT HAS THE REST BEEN DELETED OR ADDED ON ANOTHER PLACE?]
-Species in the genus _Citrullus_ characteristically grow on vines with pinnatifid (feather-like) leaves and only a few pale-yellow flowers.
-The glossy, outermost rind is often distinctly patterned with jagged stripes of two shades of green, covering a thicker, white inner rind that encases the softer flesh that, when ripe, ranges from red to yellow to green and white.[^ref2] Though its origin is still in contention and has been located throughout the African continent, current hypotheses point to its origin and first domestication in north-eastern Africa around six thousand years ago.
-Wild dessert watermelons have been found throughout Sudan, Egypt, Ethiopia, Libya, and Kenya, adjacent to the Nile Valley[^ref3] and some of the earliest iconography of oblong melons — an indication of domestication — can be found in Egyptian tombs and Mediterranean and Byzantine mosaics, and seeds were found in the famous King Tutankhamen’s tomb.[^ref4]
 <param ve-image
 	title="Representations of watermelon in Egyptian tombs"
 	url="https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/aob/116/2/10.1093_aob_mcv077/2/mcv077f2p.png?Expires=1599137500&Signature=R-SPwg8TMVoQjtTuWH~HxugVkhIGbt6Jbh~qJv9YIzrz8CKD2JJUkfkcfZgF6N1mEmDkiXwIdyBr7IN8O8cIVvXJyeQFqr5G7gb~8ZvMRo1O0SPU4md~VWlToHpEklMkrX1qXbf-hrk0E-pgjjUT~jZbxp~wxd56NOV8-Xx7OhD~Kf4q0UuI6I81CFwO7aAzWfFtfbgscQTKquRGow81UBR9aNJJ5gh7jpOGZ3nr9A1~fUDuSmnqr1DbTZ67CjsLmb3qSEsw5ReuBqlUJJUEIaYUGstmRegjrnhrPpF9zhIZ13ats0ADxNeubChfhUte22fulFhjYxTaGbJN2DS04Q__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA"